 Why we test blood

-So, to protect them we do a lot of testing to make sure everything’s OK before any blood donation is sent.
+So, to protect them we do a lot of testing to make sure everything’s OK first.

 To start with, we test every donation for blood type to help match it to a patient.